CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 ner directories.

 5. Producing Results

 The produceresults.sh script will compile the results into a spreadsheet (CSV) format.
 Output is produced to standard out, which can be catenated to a file.
-The first column of this output is the name of the test directory, which also codifies the learning rates and thicknesses, the next column is the F1 value for the level one model, the last column is the F1 for both models.`
+The first column of this output is the name of the test directory, followed by the learning rates and thicknesses, the next column is the F1 value for the level one model, the last column is the F1 for both models.